siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 208 Ranked Research Agenda and Falsification Program.md

 - decide whether the framework should retain a gravitational-wave sector at all,
 - if so, derive its weak-field transport form from the same constitutive closure rather than importing it from external geometry,
-- derive the full light-bending factor directly from the interaction between a bounded mass closure and a null two-aspect probe, so the constitutive symmetry is no longer explanatory input.
+- derive the coefficient $B=1$ in appendix 216 directly from the detailed interaction between a bounded mass closure and a null two-aspect probe, so the constitutive symmetry is no longer explanatory input.

 ### 5. Variable-\(k(\mathbf r)\) hydrodynamic limit